-“So far your readings have been accurate,” the old woman was telling him.
-She then held out her hand as she instructed, “take a deep breath, clear your mind and hold out your hand and tell me what this item tells you.”
+“So far, your readings have been accurate,” he told him.
+She then held out the gold coin as she instructed, “take a deep breath, clear your mind and hold out your hand.”

-She placed a shiny small gold coin in the palm of his hand.
-“Can you tell me …” she began to ask.
+Kyle held out his hand and she placed the shiny gold coin in his palm asking, “Can you tell me …”

-But the young man couldn’t hear her.
+But Kyle couldn’t hear her.
 He instantly felt pain and anguish, heard screams, saw blood … then quickly pushed the coin off his palm and covered his ears with both hands.